simrat-ah/MSDS-6306-Case_Study_1/README.md

 + Merge the data based on the country short code and find how many of the IDs match?

-+ Sort the merged file  in ascending order by GDP  so that United States comes at the last  and to find the 13th country from this merged file , since the file is sorted in ascending order by GDP value (USD) , 13th country will be considered from the top of the sorted data file .
++ Sort the merged file  in ascending order by GDP  so that United States comes at the last  and to find the 13th country from this merged file, since the file is sorted in ascending order by GDP value (USD), 13th country will be considered from the top of the sorted data file.

 + The average GDP rankings for the countries which comes under  "High income: OECD" and "High income: nonOECD" groups.